-Net interest income after provision for loan losses increased $2.0 million for 2018 as compared to 2017.
-Interest income increased $2.5 million when comparing the two periods due to increases in the average balance of interest-earning assets from $708.4 million for 2017 to $730.5 million for 2018 and the average tax-equivalent yield of interest-earning assets from 3.84% for 2017 to 4.01% for 2018.
-The increase in the average tax-equivalent yield for 2018 compared to 2017 is primarily due to growth in the loan portfolio, which carries a higher yield than investment securities, and increases in short-term interest rates.
-Interest expense increased $219,000 when comparing the periods as the average cost of interest-bearing liabilities increased from 0.26% to 0.29% and the average balance of interest-bearing liabilities increased from $541.5 million for 2017 to $552.2 million for 2018.
-As a result of the changes in interest-earning assets and interest-bearing liabilities, the interest rate spread increased from 3.58% for 2017 to 3.72% for 2018.
+Net interest income after provision for loan losses increased $2.6 million for 2019 as compared to 2018.
+Interest income increased $3.2 million when comparing the two periods due to increases in the average balance of interest-earning assets from $730.5 million for 2018 to $760.8 million for 2019 and the average tax-equivalent yield of interest-earning assets from 4.01% for 2018 to 4.27% for 2019.
+The increase in the average tax-equivalent yield for 2019 compared to 2018 is primarily due to growth in the loan portfolio, which carries a higher yield than investment securities.
+Interest expense increased $349,000 when comparing the periods as the average cost of interest-bearing liabilities increased from 0.29% to 0.35% and the average balance of interest-bearing liabilities increased from $552.2 million for 2018 to $567.6 million for 2019.
+As a result of the changes in interest-earning assets and interest-bearing liabilities, the interest rate spread increased from 3.72% for 2018 to 3.92% for 2019.

-Total assets as of December 31, 2018 were $794.2 million compared to $759.0 million at December 31, 2017.
-Net loans receivable and cash and cash equivalents increased $24.6 million and $15.2 million, respectively, which was partially offset by a decrease in investment securities of $9.3 million.
-Loan growth was primarily due to increases in commercial mortgage loans, other consumer loans and construction loans of $7.3 million, $4.8 million and $4.4 million, respectively.
-Deposits increased $37.1 million to $701.6 million at December 31, 2018 due primarily to increases in savings accounts and both noninterest-bearing and interest-bearing demand deposits.
-The Bank had no borrowed funds at December 31, 2018 as the $10.0 million in outstanding advances from the Federal Home Loan Bank as of December 31, 2017 were paid off.
-Nonperforming assets (consisting of nonaccrual loans, accruing loans 90 days or more past due, troubled debt restructurings on accrual status, and foreclosed real estate) decreased from $7.7 million at December 31, 2017 to $6.9 million at December 31, 2019 primarily due to the sale of foreclosed real estate and a decrease in nonaccrual loans.
+Total assets as of December 31, 2019 were $827.5 million compared to $794.2 million at December 31, 2018.
+Net loans receivable and cash and cash equivalents increased $32.2 million and $10.2 million, respectively, which was partially offset by a decrease in investment securities of $7.3 million.
+Loan growth was primarily due to increases in commercial mortgage loans, commercial business loans and other consumer loans of $14.1 million, $9.0 million and $7.8 million, respectively.
+Deposits increased $20.5 million to $722.2 million at December 31, 2019 due primarily to increases in savings accounts and both noninterest-bearing and interest-bearing demand deposits.
+Nonperforming assets (consisting of nonaccrual loans, accruing loans 90 days or more past due, troubled debt restructurings on accrual status, and foreclosed real estate) decreased from $6.9 million at December 31, 2018 to $3.1 million at December 31, 2019 primarily due to the sale of foreclosed real estate and a decrease in nonaccrual loans.

 The Bank currently has eighteen offices in the Indiana communities of Corydon, Edwardsville, Greenville, Floyds Knobs, Palmyra, New Albany, New Salisbury, Jeffersonville, Salem, Lanesville and Charlestown and the Kentucky communities of Shepherdsville, Mt.
 Washington and Lebanon Junction.